How to Make Kratom Tea: The Proper Brewing Method

 Storage Tips

-- Fresh tea: Drink within 24 hours.
-Store sealed in the fridge.
+• Fresh tea: drink it within 24 hours.
+Keep it sealed in the fridge.

-- Concentrated batch: You can simmer down to a stronger liquid, refrigerate, and use smaller doses over 2–3 days.
+• Concentrated batch: simmer it down to a stronger liquid, refrigerate, and dose it out in smaller amounts over 2–3 days.

 Common Mistakes

-- Boiling the water too hard.
-Destroys alkaloids.
+• Boiling the water too hard.
+That destroys alkaloids.

-- Skipping the lemon.
-You lose 10–20% of effective alkaloids.
+• Skipping the lemon.
+You’ll lose 10–20% of your effective alkaloids.

-- Drinking on a full stomach.
-Slows absorption significantly, tea is already slower than powder.
+• Drinking on a full stomach.
+It slows absorption a lot, and tea is already slower than powder.

-- Using too much water.
-More water = weaker taste but same total alkaloid load.
-2 cups per 3–4 g is ideal.
+• Too much water.
+More water means weaker taste but the same total alkaloid load.
+Roughly 2 cups per 3–4 g is the sweet spot.

 Tea vs Toss and Wash vs Capsules